 Paul’s cross has been turned on it’s side now, we do as much work as we can with the stone in one position and then reposition it.
 This move was to be able to cut the bottom so it would sit perfectly on top of the shaft, he’s checking it with a square.
-The figure that Hung is carving for the top of his sculpture lays between the tents, he is likely working on the shaft of his sculpture when this picture was taken.
+The figure that Hung is carving for the top of his sculpture lays between the tents, he was likely working on the shaft of his sculpture when this picture was taken.

 The worksite is really spruced up with all of the flags flying, kind of takes the edge off the messy worksite although that’s just the way sculpture is.

 I have equipment ranging from this large stone saw, (and one that’s larger) to the finest diamond point die grinders.
 Once you start your cut there isn’t a lot to do but sit and wait for it to finish.
-Notice the water coming off the back of the blade, that washes away the fine dust created by the diamond impregnated blade and keeps it cool.
+Notice the water coming off the back of the blade, that washes away the fine dust created by the diamond impregnated blade and keeps the blade cool.

+Normally the sculptors will work on their pieces right to the end of the working time, leaving one day to do the installation.
 There goes the top of Paul`s cross onto the shaft, installation day is always exciting but a little nerve wracking.

 And walla, it`s completed, a successful sculpture.
 You can never be sure if you have been successful until it`s landed in place.
 Poor Berta Shortiss from Sweden, at An Giang Impressions her beautiful sculpture was broken in two during installation.
-It turned out to be very interesting and after many tears she decided loved it.
+It turned out to be very interesting and after many tears she decided she loved it.
 Sometimes the stone itself dictates something the artist didn’t plan.
-Eg: Paul left the face of this cross plain, without the fancy scroll work he had planned, because as he got to the surface petrified wood and marine animals appeared, he felt they spoke to ancient times and fit with the title, “Ancient Cultures” That’s pretty cool.
+Eg: Paul left the face of this cross plain, without the traditional fancy scroll work he had planned because as he got to the surface petrified wood and marine fossils appeared, he felt they spoke to ancient times and fit with the title, “Ancient Cultures” That’s pretty cool.